Chicago apartment fire kills 8, including children, officials say

 At least six children and two adults were killed early Sunday after a fire broke out in a Chicago apartment, fire officials said.

-Two other people were also taken to the hospital.
-A Chicago firefighter was taken to the hospital in good condition.
+Two other children were also taken to the hospital.
+A Chicago firefighter was taken to the hospital in good condition, the fire department said.

 The blaze broke out around 4 a.m.
 Sunday inside the three-story apartment building in Chicago's Little Village neighborhood, the Chicago Sun-Times reported.
 The fire was put out just after 5 a.m.